 Here at Tamborasi, our mission is to provide you with easy changes anyone can take to be more environmentally friendly in their day to day life.
 We’re firm believers that small changes do make a big impact, especially when more and people begin to make them.

 So for this article, we’re highlighting 14 easy ways to be more environmentally friendly and help the planet, one step at a time.
 Some of these may be familiar, and others might provide some new ideas for you!

-Even with more people working from home than ever, many of us still need to leave our homes regularly.
+Even with more people working from home than ever, many of us still need to leave our homes on a regular basis.